 Remember the days of the pop up?
 When dozens of windows would flood the screen of your bulky desktop without warning?
 This was one of the first online advertising onslaughts and would often bring Windows 95 to its knees.
 Then of course there was the arrival of spam, the digital equivalent to hundreds of irrelevant leaflets dropping through your letterbox every morning.
 Even in the early days it was the advertisers who were the enemy, standing in the way of a smooth online user experience (UX).

 Fast forward 20 years, and both the internet and the marketers have evolved enormously and expanded exponentially.
 Now we are glued to our mobile devices and tablets, experiencing the online world through a touch screen via an increasingly small selection of apps.
 Our attention spans are miniscule.
 Google rules the roost, holding more data than any other website in the world, and marketeers now base their movements around Google keyword research and analytics results.
-Entire industries like ours have developed to tackle the new barriers businesses face in the online battle for the coveted position of page 1 on a search engines’ results, dealing with Search Engine Optimization(SEO) and Pay Per Click (PPC) advertising.
+Entire industries like ours have developed to tackle the new barriers businesses face in the online battle for the coveted position of page 1 on a search engines’ results, dealing with Search Engine Optimisation(SEO) and Pay Per Click (PPC) advertising.

 Social media has become one of the most hotly contested areas online, with particular attention being paid to likes, follows, retweets and unique views.
 Marketeers have found ways to slip into any available space to reach their audience, whether that means sponsored (and unrequested) content in your Instagram feed, or a desperately dull 20 second video you cannot skip which precedes your Youtube video.
 Herein lies the problem; this form of marketing is still having a negative impact on UX.
 Online content has reached breaking point, where it is nigh on impossible to separate the useful from the useless.
 Coupled with the consumers ever decreasing attention span, this poses a serious problem to marketeers.
 Consumers are unwillingly to take it anymore, and this is how they are fighting back: